 Try Our Free Morris Taster Sessions:

-No experience necessary - Dancers, Musicans and helpers, everyone welcome on the 1st, 2nd, 3rd or 5th Tuesday of the month at 19:45.
+No experience necessary - Dancers, Musicans and helpers, everyone welcome on Tuesdays at 19:45.
+September to April 2025

 Rampant Roosters Dancing with our Italian visitors from Sinalunga at the Stepping Stones Pub, West Humble.
 After the dancing we all enjoyed a traditional English Sunday Roast Beef and Yorkshire Pudding lunch.